 About Yvonne: The healing power of nature, arthropod, phenology, early childhood education... ➔

-"When I signed up for EwA participatory science program, I expected it to increase my knowledge of local flora and fauna and be good for my profession as a teacher educator of STEM in early childhood.
-The joy of making new friends and the healing energy of visiting the woods weekly turned out to be the saving grace during the pandemic for me.
+"When I signed up for EwA's participatory science program, I expected to enhance my knowledge of local flora and fauna, benefiting my work as a STEM teacher educator.
+The joy of making new friends and the healing energy of weekly visits to the woods turned out to be my saving grace during the pandemic.
 Nature is truly good for the soul."

-Yvonne joined the Fells' team in August 2020.
-She started by contributing to the arthropod survey and quickly found her naturalist call with the phenology survey team.
-Ever since, Yvonne has been out there on a weekly basis documenting the seasonal changes in the fauna and flora around the Long Pond.
-We're lucky to have such a diligent observer on board!
+Yvonne joined the Fells team in August 2020, starting with the arthropod survey before discovering her passion for the phenology survey team.
+Since then, she has diligently documented seasonal changes in the fauna and flora around Long Pond.
+We're lucky to have such a dedicated observer on board!

 “There is a lot of energy in the EwA programs.
 It is the kind of energy that has the right momentum to make a difference, and I want to be part of that.”